fuxiao0719/DLDUNN/README.md

 python run.py --cfg_file lib/dldunn.yaml K 2 M 2 N 4 M_RF 2 N_RF 4 D_in 4 D_out 2
 ```

-* Initialization will affect the convergence of the model, try to re-initialize the model when the network falls into local optimal region.
+* Initialization will affect the convergence of the model, try to re-initialize the model when the network suffers in the first few epochs (though the long-term training will get the network out of the local minimal region generally).

 ## Cite
 ```